Version Gold

 License & Copyright

-This template is copyright © 2000-2006 by CapeSoft Software (Pty) Ltd, and Mike Berkeley.
+This template is copyright © 2000-2013 by CapeSoft Software and Mike Berkeley.
 None of the included files may be distributed, except for DLL files which are required by your application.
 Your programs which use Insight can be distributed without any Insight royalties.

-Each developer needs his own license to use Insight Graphing (need to buy more licenses?).
+Each developer needs his own license to use Insight Graphing.

 This product is provided as-is.
 Use it entirely at your own risk.
 Use of this product implies your acceptance of this, along with the recognition of copyright stated above.
-In no way will CapeSoft Software (Pty) Ltd, their employees or affiliates be liable in any way for any damages or business losses you may incur as a direct or indirect result of using this product.
+In no way will CapeSoft Software, their employees or affiliates be liable in any way for any damages or business losses you may incur as a direct or indirect result of using this product.

 Distribution